openspending/community.openspending.org/blog/_posts/2013-06-12-How-to-understand-data-from-EIB.md

 Another problem is how the EIB categorises projects.
 Even though the bank uses an official Eurostat classification system (NACE), inconsistencies and unclear attributions create a much rosier picture about the bank’s lending.
 (See more details for the energy sector lending below.)
 Note that for a more critical assessment or investigation one needs to consult additional materials like project summaries, EIB project assessment reports (only available on request), or a project promoter’s website.

-Why is it important to analyse the EIB’s classifications?
-Take the EIB energy lending as an example
+###Why is it important to analyse the EIB’s classifications?

+Take the EIB energy lending as an example.
 The EIB boldly states that it is a leading institution in the fight against climate change.
 While the bank does lend significant amounts for renewable energy projects, it also finances a large number of climate-damaging projects.

 What the EIB categorises as clean energy is often not clear.
 This is especially the case when portions of a particular loan are attributed to different, often conflicting EU priorities like financing for renewable energy and energy efficiency on the one hand and security of energy supply (to EU countries) and trans-European energy networks like gas or oil pipelines on the other hand.